semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 append_help_link: true
 title: Rule board
 hide_title: true
-description: "The Rule Board is a visual representation of the rules that Semgrep App uses to scan code.
+description: "The Rule Board is a visual representation of the rules that Semgrep Cloud Platform uses to scan code.
 Rules are cards, and are grouped into columns representing the actions undertaken (whether to block, comment, or silently monitor) when a finding surfaces."
 tags:
-    - Semgrep App
+    - Semgrep Cloud Platform
     - Community Tier
     - Team & Enterprise Tier
+    - Semgrep Code
 ---

-import MoreHelp from "/src/components/MoreHelp" import RemoveRule from "/src/components/procedure/_remove-rule.mdx"
+import MoreHelp from "/src/components/MoreHelp" import RemoveRule from "/src/components/procedure/_remove-rule.mdx" import DisableRule from "/src/components/procedure/_disable-rule.mdx"

 <ul id="tag__badge-list">
 {